 Check out our complete road trip guide for this drive for lots of ideas of where to stop!

 Then once you finish the drive, make sure to check out all the fun things to do in Picton!
-This small coastal town is gorgeous and full of neat experiences like joining the local postman on his delivery route on a mail boat cruise to checking out the many wildlife sanctuaries and even swimming with wild dolphins, you’re sure to keep busy while visiting Picton.
+This small coastal town is gorgeous and full of neat experiences like joining the local postman on his delivery route on a mail boat cruise to checking out the many amazing vineyards on a wine tour, and even going on a cruise to spot the three types of dolphins around here, you’re sure to keep busy while visiting Picton.

 If you’re up for a drive to a cute town not far from Nelson, take a one-hour road trip to Havelock.
 This small town with approximately 500 people is a historic town famous for its gold mining past and its Greenshell Mussels (more commonly known as Green-Lipped Mussels).
 This little town is known as the “Greenshell Mussel capital of the world.”